Knoblauchpilze/bsgalone/README.md

 ## Populating the database

-We use `migrate` to manage the database and perform the data migrations.
+Managing the database and performing data migration is done through a tool called `migrate` (see [prerequisites](#prerequisites)).
 Once the previous step is complete (so the user and the database both exist) one can simply go to the [migrations](database/migrations) folder and run:

 ```bash
 make migrate